CADViewer/NextCloud/README.md

 2. In the NextCloud /apps/ folder-structure, navigate to /apps/cadviewer/converter/converters/ax2023/linux/.
 In this folder the executable, ax2023_L64_xx_yy_zz  needs to have chmod 777 permission for read, write and exe rights.

-3. In the NextCloud /apps/ folder-structure, the following folders needs to have full read/write/exe permissions (777):
+3. In the NextCloud /apps/ folder-structure, the following folders needs to have full read/write/exe permissions (chmod 777):

 Conversion:
 ```